 Walks can be found from the waterfront of Milford Sound and all the way along the Milford Road!
 With this in mind, you might want to plan a few days in the Milford Sound area, especially with all the 18 Stops You Can’t Miss on the Road to Milford Sound.

 From short walks to multi-day hikes through unbeatable landscapes, there are hikes in Milford Sound to suit everyone with any timeframe.
 Check them out in the list below!
 Plus, for more ways to experience Milford Sound on the cheap, bookmark the 10 Free & Cheap Things to Do in Milford Sound.

 This one is so quick that you simply can’t miss it!
-For an awesome perspective of Milford Sound framed by native bush, make your way to the back of the cafe.
-The entrance to the walk is marked by an information panel about Donald Sutherland’s Grave.
+For an awesome perspective of Milford Sound framed by native bush, make your way to the back of the cafe at the Milford Sound car park.
+The entrance to The Lookout Track is marked by an information panel about Donald Sutherland’s Grave.
 From here, it’s a quick uphill climb to a platform giving you an elevated view of Milford Sound.
 Return the way you came.

 Location: Around the back of the cafe on the Milford Sound waterfront.
 The walk is marked by a Department of Conservation (DoC) sign and Donald Sutherland’s grave.

 Take an easy flat stroll on the boardwalks before the majestic Milford Sound on the Milford Foreshore Walk.
 Soak up views from the waterfront between small stretches of beech forest and flax.
 Information panels along the way tell the story of Milford Sound, as well as its fauna and flora.
 A quick detour onto the sandy waterfront from the path is a budding photographer’s paradise.